zereddiamond/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/zereddiamond/PROTOCOL.md

 ## Protocol of zereddiamond

 1. The transport protocol that we use is TCP.
 It is better than UDP, and the connexion between client and server is guaranteed.
+And finally it is easier to manage than UDP with Java.

-2. The client makes a socket with address 127.0.0.1 or with server's IP address.
+2. The client can etablish a connection with the server thanks to a socket with the server's IP address and the port 8384.
-The port will be 8384.

 3. The server is on and in listening mode.
 The client sends a request to the server.
+So the client speaks first.

-4. SYN, SYN+ACK, ACK (TCP protocol), client sends the operation, the server solves calculation and sends response to the client.
+4. After to etablish a TCP connection, the client enters and sends in a file to the server the operation.
+The server reads and splits the file and sends in a file the answer.

-5. The client simply displays the response in a file.
+5. The client simply reads and displays the answer in a terminal

-6. Format :  <firstNumber> + <lastNumbrer> (Separate with spaces).
+6. Format :  <first number> <last number> <operande> (separate with spaces and like the reverse polish notation).
-The user write in a terminal, the operation will write in a file, sends to the server.
-The server reads files and appends the responses in the file and sends to the clients that reads this file.
+Format for the answer : <first number> <operande> <last number> = <answer>

 7. Connexion closed by the client at the end of the operation.